Aydin-ab/cardwise/README.md

 Security
-✅ bandit – Static security analysis to catch vulnerabilities in Python code.
 ✅ pip-audit – Checks for known vulnerabilities in dependencies.
 ✅ Secrets Scanning – Use trufflehog or GitHub's secret scanning to detect leaked credentials. in pre commit config: